muschem/trombone/Transcriptions/Bléger/README.md

 ## 30 Brilliant Studies

 Perhaps better known as "31 Studies" (the work was published as a group of 31 etudes, despite the title), after the edition published in 1962, edited by Allen Ostrander.
 Studies 21-29 contain very similar scale-based patterns repeated across 9 different keys.
-For transcriptions included here, we return to the original 1883 publication, available from the National Library of France.
+For transcriptions included here, we return to the 1883 Margueritat edition, available from the National Library of France.
 A scan of this edition is included for reference.
 Mr. Bléger was very sparing with dynamics in these etudes, and a comparison against later editions will provide guidance for shape of lines to make these studies sound less technical and more musical.

 ### Notes